 Bumps and bruises, scratches, and cuts.
 Feeling sore for a few days, generally getting better within a week.
 Most injury lawyers aren’t going to take these cases, and you might wind up representing yourself.
 Even a broken bone that heals up without surgery will probably fall into the category of claims you could handle on your own.

 However, if you find an injury that leaves you in pain and the doctors stumped, you may not want to settle immediately.
 Drew covers types of injuries you may wish to consult a lawyer so you don’t make a hasty decision for a lifelong injury.

 In part two, Drew looks at the issue of proving fault for the crash.

 The more obvious it is that another driver caused the crash, the easier it will be to establish fault.
-Fault is another way of saying negligence and it’s important to winning your case.
+The fault is another way of saying negligence, and it’s essential to winning your case.
 Remember, if you want to win your accident settlement without a lawyer, unless someone, not you, was guilty of negligent behavior.

-In some cases, you might have a conversation with an insurance adjuster, and he or she will tell you that they’re accepting fault for the crash.
+Sometimes, you might have a conversation with an insurance adjuster, and they will tell you that they’re accepting fault for the crash.
 That’s good, but it’s not the whole story.

-Assigning fault for the accident is important, but on its own, it’s not enough to win a case.
+Assigning fault for the accident is essential, but on its own, it’s not enough to win a case.
 You, as the injured person, have to prove three separate things.
-Number one, that someone else is at fault for the crash.
-Number two, that you were injured and have endured pain and suffering.
-And number three, that your injuries were caused by the crash and not something else.
+Number one is that someone else is at fault for the crash.
+Number two that you were injured and have endured pain and suffering.
+And number three, your injuries were caused by the collision, not something else.